EO-College/cubes-and-clouds/README.md

 This is the official content repository for the online course ['Cubes &amp; Clouds - Cloud Native Open Data Sciences for Earth Observation'](https://eo-college.org/courses/cubes-and-clouds) hosted on EO College.

 ## Description
 The Massive Open Online Course **'Cubes &amp; Clouds - Cloud Native Open Data Sciences for Earth Observation'** teaches the concepts of data cubes, cloud platforms and open science in the context of earth observation.
+Here's the video on [youtube](https://www.youtube.com/watch?v=lCC0o6kNFt0) in case it doesn't play here.

 https://user-images.githubusercontent.com/51962348/234564489-98a56dd2-1359-4972-ad3c-0f0f2d4b450e.mp4